Nupe05/dental_app_project/README.md

-# 🦷 Dental Insurance Automation App
+# ✅ Claimly — Get It Done

-This Django-based application automates the dental insurance claim process for common dental procedures like **crowns**, **occlusal guards**, and **scaling and root planing (SRP)**.
-It streamlines documentation, generates clinical notes, analyzes x-rays using AI, and submits insurance claims via email — all in a few clicks.
+Claimly is a Django-based application that automates the dental insurance claim process for routine procedures like **crowns**, **occlusal guards**, and **scaling and root planing (SRP)**.
+It streamlines documentation, generates clinical notes, analyzes x-rays using AI, and submits claims via email — all in a few clicks.

 ---